wagrav/crux/README.md

 The "run" pipeline which is where your tests happen is easily extensible with Azure Pipeline Steps.

+## Features

+* based on kubernetes therefore can be implemented on majority of cloud providers and private clusters
+* script automation around the framework is tested with BATS framework giving you certainty that it all works when things change around you
+* solution contains Chrome Headless and allows you to use Web Driver Sampler to browser-test "difficult" applications
+* Simple Table Server is included
+* contains example pipelines you can use and extend

 ## Setup

 In the first step you need to create a k8 cluster if you do not have one already.
 Cluster for Jmeter should run no other services.